 - Knight of Cerebus: For the CMC episodes.
 While Diamond Tiara and Silver Spoon's bullying is never Played for Laughs, Babs's is played far more seriously, is more realistic, and most definitely Played for Drama.
 Fitting, as the episode was made to deal with the issue of bullying.

-- Little Miss Badass: Bullying the CMC's and taking their float isn't what gets her this description, but realizing the error of her ways and standing up to Diamond Tiara and Silver Spoon to defend the CMC's is what earns her this description.
+- Little Miss Badass: Bullying the CMC's and taking their float isn't what gets her this description, but realizing the error of her ways and standing up to Diamond Tiara and Silver Spoon to defend the CMC's definitely is.

 - Non-Standard Character Design: She's slightly chubbier than the usual little filly.

-- Off Model: During one shot in the barn-raising song in "Apple Family Reunion", her eyes are colored the same as Apple Bloom's (orange, but they're supposed to be green).
+- Off Model: During one shot in the barn-raising song in "Apple Family Reunion", her eyes are colored orange when they're supposed to be green).